 Once your resume hits the spot, the next important thing in your recruitment process is a personal interview.
 And so is your preparation.

 Be it your technical pharma interview, answering some non-technical questions too can help you stand out better.
-And this article is typically focused on the non-technical part.
+This article is typically focused on that.

 It is very likely that most of the professionals will crack their technical part but the struggle starts when some non-technical questions pop out.

-According to different surveys conducted among the pharma professionals about their interviews, here’s the list of top contenders.
+Based on a handful of surveys conducted among pharma professionals about their interviews, here’s the list of top contenders.

 - Tell me about yourself!